 Topical steroids come in many forms, including:

 Steroids should be used for short periods following your doctor’s recommendation.
 Long-term steroid use is associated with adverse reactions.
 Side effects from long-term topical steroids usually occur locally, where the treatment is applied, and may include thinning of the skin, scarring, premature appearance of aging, skin atrophy, easy bruising or rupture, rebound dermatitis, and rosacea.
-The risk for side effects increases with higher potency steroids.
+The risk for side effects increases with higher-potency steroids.
 High potency steroids are not appropriate for areas where the skin is thinner, such as the face.

 Systemic side effects from topical steroids are less common.
 They may occur when potent topical steroids are used on large areas of the body (a risk for babies and young children) or for such a prolonged period of time that they are absorbed into the bloodstream.
-Systemic side effects include hyperglycemia (high blood sugar), diabetes, and hypothalamic-pituitary adrenal axis suppression, which can increase the risk for dangerous infections.
+Systemic side effects include hyperglycemia (high blood sugar), diabetes, and hypothalamic-pituitary-adrenal axis suppression, which can increase the risk for dangerous infections.

 Learn more about the Do's and Don'ts of Topical Eczema Treatments.

-Topical calcineurin inhibitors are a newer class of treatment which includes two drugs — tacrolimus ointment (sold under the brand name Protopic) and pimecrolimus cream (sold under the brand name Elidel).
+Topical calcineurin inhibitors are a newer class of treatment that includes two drugs — tacrolimus ointment (sold under the brand name Protopic) and pimecrolimus cream (sold under the brand name Elidel).
 Topical calcineurin inhibitors can be highly effective in relieving pruritus — or itch — and other eczema symptoms.
 Calcineurin inhibitors work by targeting proinflammatory T-cells in the immune system.

 Topical calcineurin inhibitors are only approved for the treatment of atopic eczema, also called atopic dermatitis or AD.
 They are considered a second-line treatment when topical steroids do not work effectively on adults and children over 2 years old.
 Tacrolimus is used for moderate or severe eczema, and stronger potencies are only used with people 16 years of age or older.
 Pimecrolimus is used for mild or moderate eczema.
 Topical calcineurin inhibitors are a good choice for sensitive areas such as the face, where more potent topical steroids cannot be used.

-Side effects for topical calcineurin inhibitors include skin discoloration, skin feeling warm or tingly, blocked skin pores, and viral infections on the skin.
+Side effects of topical calcineurin inhibitors include skin discoloration, skin feeling warm or tingly, blocked skin pores, and viral infections on the skin.
 Although there has been concern about a link between the use of topical calcineurin inhibitors and skin cancer, recent large-scale findings suggest no increased risk of skin cancer.

 Topical phosphodiesterase 4 (PDE4) inhibitors are another newer class of drug for the treatment of atopic dermatitis.
 PDE4 is an enzyme in the immune system that regulates the production of proinflammatory cytokines, such as the interleukins IL-4, IL-13, and IL-31, which are overactive in people with atopic dermatitis.
 PDE4 inhibitors target this particular type of immune disorder and have been found to significantly improve symptoms in people with mild to moderate atopic dermatitis.

-Eucrisa (crisaborole) ointment is the first topical PDE4 inhibitor approved for the treatment of atopic dermatitis.
+Crisaborole (Eucrisa) ointment is the first topical PDE4 inhibitor approved for the treatment of atopic dermatitis.
 Other PDE4 topical treatments are currently under review.
 Side effects include pain and burning at the site where the ointment is applied.
 This can be mitigated by mixing the medication with moisturizer before putting it on the skin.

 In cases where eczema becomes infected, topical antibiotics may be used to treat the infection.
 Topical antibiotics are not used for the treatment of eczema itself.